 This is a Textile.
 It was designed by Junichi Arai.
-We acquired it in 1985.
+It is dated 1981 and we acquired it in 1985.
 Its medium is cotton and its technique is two intercrossed plain weave structures (double cloth), jacquard controlled; overspun yarns.
 It is a part of the Textiles department.

 Junichi Arai was born in Kiryu, the center of traditional Japanese silk weaving, and was trained in his family’s mill.
 He went on to become one of the most innovative textile artists of our time.
 Over the past fifty years he has won dozens of patents for his work in fiber chemistry, metallic fibers and finishes, and other surface treatments, including a unique melt-off process for creating metallic textiles.